 - Stores extra glucose for future fuel

-However, when you have diabetes, you don’t have enough insulin.
-Without this extra energy to push the glucose into your cells, you end up having too much glucose and little to no insulin.
+However, when you have diabetes, you don’t have enough insulin or the insulin you have isn’t efficient.
+Without this extra mechanism to push the glucose into your cells, you end up having too much glucose and little to no insulin.
 How you sleep also impacts your body’s insulin production.
-Studies on insulin sensitivity show that just one night of poor sleep can be the equivalent of eating a poor diet for six months.
+Studies on insulin sensitivity in dogs show that just one night of poor sleep can be the equivalent of eating a poor diet for six months.

 A lack of sleep can also contribute to elevated stress levels, producing stress hormones like cortisol which, in turn, cause insulin resistance.
 Cortisol is your body’s fight or flight response to stress, so when your body isn’t able to properly manage these hormone levels, it can quickly result in interrupted or shortened sleep and even insomnia.